 When startups raise money from investors for a stake in their company, filings must be made with the United States Securities & Exchange Commission.

-At Fundz, we created a powerful database of newly funded startups that collects all this data & combines it with other relevant information, with the goal of creating one of the best startup databases for B2B Sales and lead generation.
-Our intuitive web app then makes it easy for anyone to quickly customize, search and export information from the database, plus save favorites and notes.
+At Fundz, we created a powerful database of newly funded startups that collects all this data & combines it with other relevant information, with the goal of creating one of the best startup databases for B2B Sales and lead generation, identifying sales trigger events and keeping up with vc news.
+If you're interested in compiling a list of startup companies, our web app makes it easy for anyone to quickly customize, search and export information from the database, plus save favorites and notes.

 The following is a comprehensive, interactive set of reports obtained from all non-investment fund related SEC Form D filings, between June 16, 2015 and May 5, 2017.

 Hover over the map to see exact funding amounts according to each zip code.

 With startup funding numbers running into the billions, New York, San Francisco, and Boston lead the pack.
 After these 3 cities we see a significant drop in fundings across all other cities.

 Since California is home to Silicon Valley, it should come as no surprise that it takes the number one spot, however, you may be surprised at what other states round out the list.